cscetbon/casskop/website/docs/7_troubleshooting/2_gke_issues.md

 ---
 ### RBAC on Google Container Engine (GKE)

-When you try to create `ClusterRole` (`cassandra-operator`, etc.) on GKE Kubernetes cluster, you will probably run into permission errors:
+When you try to create `ClusterRole` (`casskop`, etc.) on GKE Kubernetes cluster, you will probably run into permission errors:

 ```
 <....>
 failed to initialize cluster resources: roles.rbac.authorization.k8s.io
-"cassandra-operator" is forbidden: attempt to grant extra privileges:
+"casskop" is forbidden: attempt to grant extra privileges:
 <....>
 ````